buildbot/buildbot/master/docs/developer/stats-service.rst

    It is intialized with the following arguments:

    ``data_name``
-     The name of data to be captured.
+     (str) The name of data to be captured.
      Same as in :meth:`yieldMetricsValue`.
    ``callback=None``
      The callback function for this class.